adituv/adituv-tech/_posts/2017-04-06-getting-started-with-gh3-modding-ghtcp.md

 container with multiple textures inside them.
 Double-click a file to load it, then click one of the "Image X" entries in the next column to view the image.

+Other than the fretboards, the vast majority of useful textures are in the ZONES folder, particularly in `global_gfx.tex`.

 {% capture images %}
   {{ site.url }}/assets/images/posts/texture-explorer-2.png
   {{ site.url }}/assets/images/posts/texture-explorer-3.png